Canon G1 X vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ1000 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1X does not offer wifi capability.
+In contrast, the G1X does not provide wifi capability.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G1X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G1X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.